◢ Editor-reviewed guide

 No adult can receive federally-funded TANF for more than 60 months total in their lifetime, regardless of how many states they have lived in.
 The clock counts every month you receive a federally-funded TANF benefit, even if you only received benefits for part of the month.

 States can use their own state funds to extend benefits beyond 60 months for hardship cases (illness, disability, domestic violence, regions of high unemployment).
-About 8 states have shorter time limits than 60 months — Indiana, Connecticut, and Arkansas use 24-month limits, for example.
+About 8 states have shorter time limits than 60 months.
+Arkansas and Indiana use 24-month limits; Connecticut uses 36 months; Arizona is the strictest at 12 months.

 Important exception: child-only TANF (where only the children receive benefits, not the parents) does not count against any adult’s lifetime limit.
 Grandparent caregivers, foster parents on kinship grants, and US-citizen children of undocumented parents commonly receive child-only TANF for years.